-STATEMENT BY THE BOARD
+STATEMENT BY THE INVESTMENT ADVISORY COMMITTEE

-The Board has determined that the Fund is not a reporting entity and that this special purpose financial report should be prepared in accordance with the accounting policies described in Note 1 to the financial statements.
+The Investment Advisory Committee has determined that the Fund is not a reporting entity and that this special purpose financial report should be prepared in accordance with the accounting policies described in Note 1 to the financial statements.

-The Board of the Fund also state that:
+The Investment Advisory Committee of the Fund also state that:

-- The financial statements and notes present fairly the Fund's financial position as at 30 June 2017 and its performance for the year ended on that date in accordance with the accounting policies described in Note 1 to the financial statements and satisfy the requirements of the Australian Charities and Not-for-profits Commission Act 2012; - (ii) At the date of this statement, there are reasonable grounds to believe that the Diocese of Parramatta, Diocesan Development Fund will be able to pay its debts as and when they become due and payable.
+- (i) The financial statements and notes present fairly the Fund's financial position as at 30 June 2018 and its performance for the year ended on that date in accordance with the accounting policies described in Note 1 to the financial statements and satisfy the requirements of the Australian Charities and Not-for-profits Commission Act 2012: - (ii) At the date of this statement, there are reasonable grounds to believe that the Diocese of Parramatta, Diocesan Development Fund will be able to pay its debts as and when they become due and payable.

-This statement is made in accordance with a resolution of the Board and is signed in accordance with subsection 60.15(2) of the Australian Charities and Not-for-profit Commission Regulations 2013 on behalf of the Board by:
+This statement is made in accordance with a resolution of the Investment Advisory Committee and is signed in accordance with subsection 60.15(2) of the Australian Charities and Not-for-profit Commission Regulations 2013 on behalf of the Investment Advisory Committee by: